-Other than cash and cash equivalents (note 20), structured bank deposit (note 18), restricted bank deposits (note 19), accounts receivable (note 15), interest-bearing bank and other borrowings (note 23), derivative financial liabilities (note 25) and lease liabilities (note 26), the Group does not have any other significant interest-bearing financial assets and liabilities.
+Other than cash and cash equivalents (note 20), restricted bank deposits (note 19), accounts receivable (note 16), interest-bearing bank and other borrowings (note 23), derivative financial liabilities (note 25) and lease liabilities (note 26), the Group does not have any other significant interest-bearing financial assets and liabilities.
 Any change in the interest rate promulgated by banks from time to time is not considered to have significant impact to the Group.